-The City engaged in a comprehensive review and public input process for the development of this policy, which significantly exceeded the requirements as established by Minnesota law (See MN Statute 626.8473).
+The City engaged in a comprehensive review and public input process for the development of this policy, which significantly exceeded the requirements as established by Minnesota law (See Minnesota Statute 626.8473).
 The policy development process included input, discussion, or consultation with the following:

 Minnesota Bureau of Criminal Apprehension staff